OliynykLab/OliynykLab/README.md

 ## What We Do

-In our lab, we explore the wild world of intermetallics—those intriguing compounds where metals and metalloids team up.
+In our lab, we explore intermetallics—compounds where metals and metalloids team up.
 Our mission?
 To discover novel compounds, unravel their crystal structures, and see just how far these materials can go.

 ## How We Do It